aaichert/EpipolarConsistency/readme.md

     CMAKE_PREFIX_PATH -> C:/Qt/5.6/msvc2013_64/lib/cmake
 ```

-# 4.2) Notes on using LibEpipolarConsietency from a different project
+# 4.2) Notes on using LibEpipolarConsistency from a different project

-Section 3) mentions, that it is possibly to ship LibEpipolarConsietency just by copying the files in the install directory.
-Setting up a project with CMake that includes LibEpipolarConsietency should be straight-forward.
+Section 3) mentions, that it is possibly to ship LibEpipolarConsistency just by copying the files in the install directory.
+Setting up a project with CMake that includes LibEpipolarConsistency should be straight-forward.

 1. Step   I,   Create your c++ file (example: main.cpp)
 2. Step   II,  Create a CMakeLists.txt file and add the following information to it: